 Watering: Most orchids can tolerate drought far better than they can tolerate excess moisture.
 Nothing kills an orchid faster than letting it sit in a water-logged pot.
 Without adequate air circulation, the plant will suffocate and die.

 As a very general rule, orchids should be watered once a week.
 The growing medium should be allowed to dry out between waterings, and excess water should not come in contact with the roots or the growing medium.
 After being re-potted, most orchids will not resume active growth for several months.
 Water very sparingly during this readjustment period.

 Specially designed orchid pots make it easier to keep plants watered properly.

 Humidity: Most tropical orchids prefer humidity levels of 60 to 80 percent.
-With the winter-time humidity level in most homes hovering closer to 30 percent, orchid growers often use a humidifier, or set their orchids in gravel-filled trays.
+With the winter-time humidity level in most homes hovering closer to 30 percent, orchid growers often use a humidifier, or set their orchids in special humidity trays or gravel-filled trays.
 Some orchids also benefit from being misted.